Jarella: Fictional character biography

 Jarella was the princess of the sub-atomic world of K'ai.
 Although outwardly primitive, her world has remnants of long-forgotten high technology and sorcery.
 Its people are green-skinned and for the most part blonde haired, but otherwise humanoid.

-Jarella's city is threatened by a number of menaces ranging from attacks by the gigantic warthos (warthog-like beasts) to the armies of the warlord Visus.
+Jarella's city is threatened by a number of menaces ranging from attacks by warthos (large warthog-like beasts) to the armies of the warlord Visus.
 The Hulk appears in K'ai during an attack of the warthos and drives the huge monsters away.
 The people come out to greet him, and the Hulk is especially taken with Jarella.
 She leads him into the city and calls on her sorcerers to help the Hulk learn their language.
 The spell succeeds and also allows the human personality of Bruce Banner to control Hulk's body.
 The Hulk and Jarella fall in love and she proclaims him her husband.
 After Visus attempts to assassinate Jarella, she exiles him from the city.
 However, Psyklop snatches the Hulk away from K'ai.

 Jarella is soon transported to Earth by the Pantheon of Sorcerers (Torla, Holi, Moli; also known as the Sorcerer's Triad) to retrieve the Hulk.
 This act inadvertently causes solar storms; she battles Fialin and then returns to K'ai.
 She loses another war against Visi and is taken captive.
 The Hulk returns to K'ai, and Jarella and Hulk defeat Visis and the assassin Krylar.

 Jarella accepts the Hulk unconditionally.
 She realizes that Bruce Banner's mind is in the Hulk's body but is equally accepting of the Hulk personality, or Banner's body.

 Alongside the Hulk, Jarella battles Psyklop once more.
-Hulk and Jarella are then returned to Earth by Doc Samson.
+Hulk and Jarella are returned to Earth by Doc Samson.
 During a battle between the Hulk and Crypto-Man in New Mexico, Jarella saves a child from a collapsing wall, but is crushed to death.
 The Hulk rampages searching for Doctor Strange, but he is unable to resurrect her, and Hulk finally accepts that Jarella is dead.
 Mar-Vell shrinks Hulk so that he can return Jarella to K'ai for a proper burial.

 In the Chaos War event, Jarella is temporarily resurrected to assist the Hulk in fighting Abomination, a Zom-possessed Doctor Strange, and Amatsu-Mikaboshi.